mvcds/my-library/carreer/development/programming/security/Distributed Access Management Patterns.md

 ![[damp-1.png]]

-Of course, a [[Reverse Proxy]] can sit on front of your architecture and then each service just shares it around without verifying anything, an act which violates the [[Zero Trust Security Architecture]] because if one service is breached, all others which it contacts will become insecure.
+Of course, a [[Reverse Proxy]] can sit on front of your architecture and then each service just shares it around without verifying anything, an act which violates the [[Zero Trust Security Architecture]] because if one [[Service]] is breached, all others which it contacts will become insecure.

 ![[damp-2.png]]